fastlane/fastlane/README.md

 ### Nuke

-If you never cared about code signing and have a completely messy Apple Developer account with a lot of invalid, expired or Xcode managed profiles and certificates, you should use the `match nuke` command.
+If you never really cared about code signing and have a messy Apple Developer account with a lot of invalid, expired or Xcode managed profiles/certificates, you can use the `match nuke` command.

 To revoke all certificates and provisioning profiles for a specific environment.